 Cinnamon for sprinkling

-🌰 Place the rice and water in a saucepan and add the orange peel, the vanilla bean and the salt.
+🌰 Place the rice and water in a saucepan and add the orange peel, the vanilla bean or extract and the salt.
 Bring to a boil, lower the heat and simmer, stirring frequently, until most of the water is absorbed.
-Remove the orange peel and the vanilla bean and discard.
+Remove the orange peel and the vanilla bean if using, and discard.

 🌰 Pour in the milk and stir.
 Add the maple syrup and continue to simmer.
 When it begins to thicken, add the corn flour mixture and stir.
 Continue stirring gently, to prevent it from sticking.